sheikhartin/daftar/README.md

 ![GitHub tag (latest by date)](https://img.shields.io/github/v/tag/sheikhartin/daftar)
 ![GitHub repo size](https://img.shields.io/github/repo-size/sheikhartin/daftar)

 The word Daftar comes from Farsi (دفتر), which means notebook.
-This website is implemented with the Django framework and gives you the ability to post in Markdown format!
+This website is implemented with the Django framework and allows you to post in Markdown format and also has a commenting service inside!

 ### How to Use